Alwatr/nanotron/README.md

 ## Introduction

-Essential library for all ECMAScript (JavaScript/TypeScript) projects.
+An indispensable compendium for all ECMAScript (JavaScript/TypeScript) ventures.

-Comprises the following packages:
+This assemblage includes:

 1. [Logger](./packages/logger): Sophisticated, colorful console debugger with customizable scope
 2. [Crypto](./packages/crypto): Secure authentication HOTP token generator (based on the HMAC-based One-Time Password algorithm) and cryptographic utilities written in a concise TypeScript module.